Who Was Al Capone?

 Capone and Johnny Torrio

 At age 14, Capone met the gangster Johnny Torrio, which would prove the greatest influence on the would-be gangland boss.
 Torrio taught Capone the importance of maintaining a respectable front while running a racketeering business.
-The slightly-built Torrio represented a new dawn in criminal enterprise, transforming a violently crude culture into a corporate empire.
+The slightly-built Torrio represented a new dawn in the criminal enterprise, transforming a violently crude culture into a corporate empire.
 Capone joined Torrio's James Street Boys gang, rising eventually to the Five Points Gang.

 Torrio moved from New York to Chicago in 1909 to help run the giant brothel business there and, in 1920, sent for Capone.
 It was rumored that Capone or Frankie Yale killed Big Jim Colosimo, Torrio's boss, that year, making way for Torrio's rule.

 Prohibition and Chicago Gangster

 As Prohibition began in 1919 after the 18th amendment went into effect, new bootlegging operations opened up and drew in immense wealth.
-In 1925 Torrio retired, and Capone became crime czar of Chicago, running gambling, prostitution and bootlegging rackets and expanding his territories by the gunning down of rivals and rival gangs.
+In 1925, Torrio retired, and Capone became the crime czar of Chicago, running gambling, prostitution and bootlegging rackets and expanding his territories by the gunning down of rivals and rival gangs.

 As Capone's reputation grew, he still insisted on being unarmed as a mark of his status.
 But he never went anywhere without at least two bodyguards and was even sandwiched between bodyguards when traveling by car.
 He preferred to travel under the cover of night, risking travel by day only when absolutely necessary.
 With his business acumen, Al became Torrio's partner and took over as manager of the Four Deuces — Torrio's headquarters in Chicago's Levee area.
 The Four Deuces served as a speakeasy, gambling joint and whorehouse under one roof.